 In this program, you will learn from world-class experts, write aircraft ready code and tackle real world challenges ranging from emergency aid to fleet coordination.
 You will master controls, planning and more.
 In an increasingly congested world, flying cars look to the skies to provide smart transportation solutions that benefit us all.
 Our Nanodegree programs are built with the world’s most forward-thinking companies- Google, Facebook, AT&T, IBM, Github, and more.
 Our expert project reviewers, mentors and coaches ensure that you are job ready.

 - What kind of topics will the program cover?: The program will cover topics including estimation, control, planning, quad rotors, fixed wing aircrafts, system identification, mission optimization, fleet coordination and lots more.

-- Udacity has world-class instructors who are leaders in this transformational field.
-You can learn from them and also work with the pioneering thinkers who are actively creating the next generation of autonomous flight systems.
+- Udacity has world-class instructors who are leaders in this transformational field who you can learn from and also work with the pioneering thinkers who are actively creating the next generation of autonomous flight systems.

 - Again, you can work with Udacity’s custom-built flight simulator and benefit from personalized guidance as you port your codes to actual drones and contribute to open source projects.

 How long can I learn the flying car course?

 The Udacity flying car programme lasts for:

 Two 3-months terms.
 Study 15 hours/week and complete in six months.